 Some of your reasons will be good reasons, some of them will be excuses, only you can tell which.

 If you’ve already decided to change your current career path, make the transition in the right way.
-One of the best mentors that I had in my previous position told me “never to leave a team or specific task in a bad relationship with your colleagues”.
-Networking is everything, the world is too small and burning your professional bridges can hurt you in the future especially when it comes to a written or verbal job reference.
+One of the best mentors I had in my previous position told me “never to leave a team or specific task in a bad relationship with your colleagues.”
+Networking is everything; the world is too small, and burning your professional bridges can hurt you in the future, especially when it comes to a written or verbal job reference.

 Choose carefully with whom you are discussing your dissatisfaction with your current career development.
 Sharing with trusted friends can be a great help.
 Sharing with all colleagues, however, leads to another outcome, the rapid spread of rumors and gossips.

 Telling everyone in the office what you think, what you feel, and what you will do in the future bring the risk of creating problems before you are ready to take action.